WalkerWaqiOrg/bitcoin-abc/doc/build-osx.md

     brew install librsvg

-Build RR CHAIN
+Build RRCoin
 -----------------

-1. Clone the RR CHAIN source code and cd into `rr-chain`
+1. Clone the RRCoin source code and cd into `RRChain`

         git clone https://github.com/RRNCIO/RRChain.git
         cd RRChain

-2. Build RRChain:
+2. Build RRCoin:

-    Configure and build the headless rrc binaries as well as the GUI (if Qt is found).
+    Configure and build the headless rrcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.